 But the price tag was almost impossible to remove until eventually we discovered the trick with our nail cutter.
 Incidentally, the pots cost £12 back in 2020 – two years on they have risen to £30 in another London garden centre.

 How to Remove a sticky Price Tag – easily

 Pick just enough of a corner of the sticker – with a knife if not a finger nail – and hold it to pull gently to one side.
 Drag a sharp tool – but not too sharp so that it cuts into the product – in gentle strokes up or down.

 One long, smooth stroke at a time for better control against the product and into the tag.
 Slice right in the middle of the tag and the product – where the glue meets the product.
 As you drag the nailcutter, pull the sticker away sharp from the cutter with the other hand.

 In the past it’s taken us 20 minutes using knives, finger nails, sponges and steel sponges to try and remove it.
+This, of course can be highly damaging to the product itself as well as our finger nails.
 But this method removes the sticker clean in a minute or two…No unsightly residue left on the pot to clean up!